Harshshah931/Portfolio/README.md

 npm run build
 ```

-The production build is generated in the `dist/` folder.
+Output is generated in the `dist/` folder.

----

 ## 📬 Contact